Sergio Navarro (footballer, born 1979)

-Sergio Navarro Barquero (born 17 October 1979) is a Spanish football manager, and the current assistant manager of Athletic Bilbao.
+Sergio Navarro Barquero (born 17 October 1979) is a Spanish football manager and a former player who is the manager of Hungarian Debreceni VSC.

 Career

 Navarro played in Villarreal CF and another teams in Tercera División and Divisiones Regionales de Fútbol until his retirement in the age of 26.

 In 2005 he began a coaching career in CD Castellón sportive school as a coach of the different ages teams.
 After he continued as a Head of methodology in the Russian FC Rubin Kazan from 2011 until 2013 and in Villarreal CF from 2014 until 2017.

 In June 2017, he signed a contract with the Ukrainian Premier League's FC Karpaty Lviv and was named as a manager of this Ukrainian team.